 Context for our strategy

 Our CR strategy acknowledges the key elements of the sustainable development agenda and has been developed to recognise how these factors interact with our business.
-Fundamentally, our strategy flows directly from our Purpose (to improve the lives of the people we touch), our Vision (to be recognized as the most respected and successful MedTech company worldwide) and our Values (Caring for People, Driving Innovation and Excellence, and Earning Trust).
+Fundamentally, our strategy flows directly from our vision and values.

 Our CR framework and objectives